Practical guide Board Meetings & Recruitment How do you maintain a motivated and efficient board?

 How do you maintain a motivated and efficient board?

-• Keep board members fully aware of the mission, vision and business model of the organisation.
+• Keep board members fully aware of the mission, purposes, vision and business model of the organisation.

 • Ensure board meetings are well-run.